-(9) Other measures as appropriate, which may include standardized tests.

-All additions and deletions are highlighted in Bold type [bracketed items] are deletions underscored items are additions [(f)] (d) Individual test information shall be maintained in a student's educational record in a manner consistent with section 438 of the Family Educational Rights and Privacy Act of 1974 (20 U.S.C.A. § 1232g) and 34 CFR Part 99 (relating to family educational rights and privacy).
+(9) Other measures as appropriate, which may include standardized tests. [(f)] (d) Individual test information shall be maintained in a student's educational record in a manner consistent with section 438 of the Family Educational Rights and Privacy Act of 22 PA Code Chapter 4 1974 (20 U.S.C.A. § 1232g) and 34 CFR Part 99 (relating to family educational rights and privacy).